Your Hiking & Backpacking Resource for Older Hikers

 The Geezer Community

-Old Geezer Hiking is a community perfectly fit for people of all ages who love the outdoors, hiking, and backpacking.
+Old Geezer Hiking is a community intended for older hikers, but is perfectly fit for people of all ages who love the outdoors, hiking, and backpacking.
 We range from beginners to seasoned adventurers.

 As an older adult community, we face different challenges.
 So, The Geez himself shares resources that help keep things safe, on track, and fun on the trail.